 Once the Stock Adjustment has been completed, the transactions generated will be visible at the bottom of the screen.
 These will be synced with your accounting application next time data is synced.
 In the case of a 'fake' Stock Adjustment (for example, to correct a data entry error), this can be skipped.

-To skip generating transactions for a stock adjustment:
+Skip generating transactions for a stock adjustment:

 - Hover over your Xero/QBO organisation in the top toolbar.